Empress Tarot Card Meanings

 Key Words for the Empress Tarot Card Meanings

 Many decks depict the Empress as pregnant.
-This is very symbolic, and when pulled, this card conveys a message that the situation is pregnant with promise - full of opportunity.
+This is very symbolic, and when pulled, this card conveys a message that the situation is pregnant with a promise – full of opportunity.
 Along with the symbolism of pregnancy holding promise, comes the waiting period.
 Just as there is an incubation time until the child comes forth, so too is there a time of waiting until our desires become manifest.

-astral ruler of the Empress card.
+Venus is the astral ruler of the Empress card.
 As such, this card expresses love, beauty, art, and pleasure.
-When we pull the Empress card it is a clear indication that we're on the right track with our artistic endeavors and should be encouraged to participate in the activities that instills love in our hearts, and creativity in our souls.
+When we pull the Empress card it is a clear indication that we’re on the right track with our artistic endeavors and should be encouraged to participate in the activities that instills love in our hearts, and creativity in our souls.